“Coming together is a beginning. Keeping together is progress. Working together is success.” -Henry Ford

 The next time your site advertises an activity or event, get involved.
 It has a purpose and you’ll benefit from the experience.

 Organizing team building activities that promote important aspects of our work is ideal.
-Here are a few creative exercises:
+Here are nine creative exercises to try in your call center:

 Create a list of situations that your associates may encounter and how they should react.
 Allow associates to determine if they are true or false and then discuss the differences.